cloudwalk/stratus/README.md

-# Ledger
+# Stratus

-CloudWalk ledger implementation compatible with Ethereum RPC and EVM smart-contracts.

-For now, the project is a proof-of-concept (PoC) evaluating EVM implementations with custom storage.
+Stratus is an EVM executor and JSON-RPC server with custom storage that scales horizontally.